Art by Tim McLees, text by Alex Fauth.

 - Time Travel: In "Time Speeder".

 - Trademark Favorite Food: Marissa loves anything strawberry-flavored, particularly strawberry juice.

-- Try to Fit That on a Business Card: She is Mar[r]issa Amber Flores Picard Gordon, Princess and Heir to the Throne of Essex, Captain of the U.S.S.
-Essex/Nova/Whatever ship she's gotten her grubby mitts on this time around, Lord High Commander of All Kids' Crews, Supreme commander of all Star Fleet, winner of the Triple Crown, and holder of the highest Kobayashi Maru time evar.
+- Try to Fit That on a Business Card: She is Mar[r]issa Amber Flores Picard Gordon, Princess and Heir to the Throne of Planet Essex, Captain of the U.S.S.
+Essex/Nova/whatever ship she's gotten her grubby mitts on this time around, Lord High Commander of All Kids' Crews, Supreme Commander of all Starfleet, winner of the Triple Crown, and holder of the longest Kobayashi Maru survival time evar.
 Look upon her works, ye mighty, and despair.

 - You Meddling Kids: According to one of Ratliff's stories, the minimum age to join the Kids Crew is five years old.
 (This is the same Kids Crew that frequently has to take command of the starship and engage in firefights with Romulans.)